 Date: 21-22 September 2018

-The ANU Centre for Arab and Islamic Studies, in collaboration with the ANU Centre for Law, Arts and the Humanities, is convening a conference exploring comparative, historical, and cultural dimensions of the relationship between norms, reasoning, interpretation, and decision.
-They have sought scholars from across the disciplines in an effort to identify alternative traditions of legal hermeneutics, diverse in their scope and suggestive in their implications.
-The convenors hope to learn about traditions that open our eyes to new ways of seeing the relationship between interpretation, law, and justice: other spaces and cultural practices, other ways of reading and non-reading, other crystallisations of rules, order and discipline
+The ANU Centre for Arab and Islamic Studies, in collaboration with the ANU Centre for Law, Arts and the Humanities, is pleased to present this symposium exploring comparative, historical, and cultural dimensions of laws, rules and norms.
+Scholars from across the disciplines will be exploring alternative traditions of hermeneutics, with papers drawing on Islamic, indigenous, gender theory, and critical legal perspectives, as well as Australia’s own common law tradition.
+This symposium will suggest new ways of seeing the relationship between interpretation, law, and justice: other spaces and cultural practices, other ways of reading and non-reading, other crystallisations of rules, order and discipline.

-This symposium has received additional financial support from the ANU Gender Institute and the Humanities Research Centre.
+This symposium has received financial support from the ANU Gender Institute and the Humanities Research Centre.